AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_send_receive_message_android.md

 You can use `MessageListener` to listen for message events.
 You can add multiple `MessageListener`s to listen for multiple events.
 When you no longer listen for an event, ensure that you remove the listener.

-When a message arrives, the recipient recieves an `onMessgesReceived` callback.
+When a message arrives, the recipient receives an `onMessgesReceived` callback.
 Each callback contains one or more messages.
-You can traverse the message list, and parse and render these messages in this callback and render these messages.
+You can traverse the message list, and parse and render these messages in this callback.

 ```java
 ChatClient.getInstance().chatManager().addMessageListener(msgListener);